openshift/training/03-Auth-Projects-and-Web-Console.md

 We also need to understand a little bit about users and administration.
 The default configuration for CLI operations currently is to be the `master-admin` user, which is allowed to create projects.
-We can use the "admin" OpenShift command to create a project, and assign an administrative user to it:
+We can use the "admin" OpenShift command to create a project, and assign an administrative user to it.
+As the `root` system user on your master:

     oadm new-project demo --display-name="OpenShift 3 Demo" \
     --description="This is the first demo project with OpenShift v3" \